OctopusDeploy/blog/blog/2024-07/kubernetes-agent-ga/index.md

 ## What’s next?

-Now the Kubernetes agent is GA, we're focussing on another use-case for the agent – using it as a generic worker.
+Now the Kubernetes agent is GA, we're focusing on another use-case for the agent – using it as a generic worker.

 Many customers told us they'd like to run Octopus Tentacle workers in Kubernetes clusters.
 They want to take advantage of Kubernetes cluster auto-scaling and simplicity of management.